kennethmiranda/ad-sysadmin-lab/README.md

 1,000+ users were generated from a CSV file.
-Each user's `Department` field drove automatic assignment to the corresponding role-based security group and OU — eliminating manual account creation and enforcing consistent group membership at provisioning time.
+Each user's `Department` field drove automatic assignment to the corresponding role-based security group and OU, eliminating manual account creation and enforcing consistent group membership at provisioning time.

 **users.csv sample:**